eyanshu1997/mptcp/doc/tutorial/source/conceptual-overview.rst

     pointToPoint.SetChannelAttribute ("Delay", StringValue ("2ms"));

-tells the ``PointToPointHelper`` to use the value "2ms" (two milliseconds) as the value of the propagation delay of every point to point channel it subsequently creates.
+tells the ``PointToPointHelper`` to use the value "2ms" (two milliseconds) as the value of the transmission delay of every point to point channel it subsequently creates.

 NetDeviceContainer